-We’re not here to bash the tuxedo; it’s a classic look, and when cut well, a tux can stop the show.
+We’re not here to bash the tuxedo; it’s a traditional look, and when cut well, a tux can stop the show.
 But think about how much use you’ll actually get out of your brand new tuxedo after your wedding.
 Okay, so you’ll rent the tuxedo for your wedding; not a terrible idea, but you’re going to spend money on something that 1.
 Isn’t yours 2.
 You have to give back after a single day and 3.
 Has been worn by someone else.

 While it’s going to cost more than a tux rental, buying a suit for your wedding is a much better long-term investment.
 Not only will you look amazing on your wedding day; you’ll look amazing every time you wear that suit to the office, a business function, or a cocktail party.
 In short, you’ll get your money’s worth.
 A well-made, well-cut suit won’t wear out quickly, won’t go out of style, and the possibilities for shirt and tie combinations that fit your personality are endless.